 Intended Audience: Educational Assessment: Tests and Measurements in the Age of Accountability has been written to meet the needs of students in graduate programs of special education, reading, school counseling, school social work, curriculum supervision, or administration.
 Providing grounding in all aspects of measurement, this book is perfect for undergraduate and graduate courses such as Educational Tests and Measurements, Assessment in Education, and Student Assessment.

-Section IV: Testing for Student Learning, Talent, Aptitude, and Special Needs
+Testing for Student Learning, Talent, Aptitude, and Special Needs

 Since the 1920s, America's students have been subjected to paper-and-pencil tests covering a number of dimensions related to school success and progress.
 This “golden age” of educational testing ...